Tailor your degree with a specialism

 Your payment provider may apply additional transaction fees (if in doubt, please check with them before making a payment).

 Without the cost of moving to London, studying for your University of London degree anywhere in the world represents excellent value for money.
 However, there may be additional sources of support depending on where you live and how you choose to study.

 UK and EU residents can apply for a 20 per cent fee bursary for the Global MBA.

 Full details about the Global MBA UK/EU Bursary.

 Alumni Bursary: Queen Mary, University of London Member Institution

-We are offering a 20 per cent bursary on module fees to new registrants who have previously studied and received a degree from Queen Mary, University of London are for the Global MBA programme.
+There is a 20 per cent bursary on module fees available to new registrants who have previously studied and received a degree from Queen Mary, University of London for the Global MBA programme.

 Can I get sponsored?

 If you're employed, your employer may be willing to cover some or all of the fees.

 Download our template to produce a compelling business case for your employer, explaining how the MBA will boost your contribution to the workplace.